logo

 Mark Miller

 I just want to congratulate you on another strong quarter.
-In terms of the memory sales, you seem to be doing better than a number of semi-firm.
-I'm just wondering what percent of the memory sales, is it over 50% of memory sales are being driven by high BAM with memory?
+In terms of the memory sales, you seem to be doing better than a number of semi-firms.
+I'm just wondering what percent of the memory sales, is it over 50% of memory sales are being driven by high bandwidth memory?

 speaker